ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-guide.md

 # **Updating ReVanced Extended**

-The RVX Manager does not feature an easy way to update existing ReVanced Extended apps that are on your device.
-To update you must patch a new APK and then install the newly patched APK on top of the old ReVanced Extended app as an update.
+To update YT ReVanced Extended you must patch a new APK and then install the newly patched APK on top of the old YT ReVanced Extended app as an update.
 Installing it as an update will preserve your settings configuration.

 Normally, you do not need to uninstall your old YT ReVanced Extended app before installing the new one.
 However, there are two things to note.